kylem-analytics/portfolio/README.md

 Performed real estate market analysis and underwriting for a multifamily property investment, incorporating demographic trends, supply-demand analysis, rent growth forecasts, and cap rate assumptions.

-### Community Paramedicine Program Analysis

-Evaluated the financial and operational impact of a healthcare intervention program using propensity score matching, cost analysis, and patient outcome assessment.

 ### NIL Athlete Valuation Model

 Built a valuation framework for collegiate athletes using performance metrics, risk factors, and budget allocation strategies to support NIL investment decisions.